sxzz/rolldown-plugin-dts/README.md

 ## Caveats

-- The plugin uses Oxc's `isolatedDeclarations` to generate `.dts` files, which means you need to set `isolatedDeclarations: true` in your `tsconfig.json` and ensure there are no errors.
+- The plugin uses Oxc's `isolatedDeclarations` to generate `.d.ts` files, which means you need to set `isolatedDeclarations: true` in your `tsconfig.json` and ensure there are no errors.

 - Namespaces are not supported yet.